 The best performers

-Top of our 2019 performance table is Mike Ashley’s JD Sports Fashion.
-Now Mike Ashley seems to polarise opinion but there’s no denying that his acquisition strategy, with an investor return of 57.49% over the period, is yielding results.
+Top of our 2019 performance table is JD Sports Fashion.
+Their growth strategy, with an investor return of 57.49% over the period, is yielding results.
 And all of this against a backdrop of uncertainty within the retail sector.
 What’s even more impressive is the sustained level of growth.
 The JD Sports Fashion share price is up 702.37% over the last 5 years.

 AVEVA Group has had an equally impressive sustained level of growth as one of only two businesses on our list to show growth in both 6 month and 1 year periods.
 The Cambridge based information technology company posted a healthy set of full year results in May and brokers are recommending the stock as a BUY.